Eirinintz/Public-library-internship-Sparta/README.md

 ## Key Tasks During the Internship 🛠️

-During the 12 weeks of practice, I was involved in a variety of practical tasks, including:
+During the 12 weeks of internship, I was involved in a variety of practical tasks, including:

 - 📖 Registering new books and materials in the library system, as well as customer service by supporting the borrowing and returning processes of library items.